MUFG Corporate Governance Policies

 - ·An Audit Committee Secretariat shall be established in order to assist the Audit Committee with its duties.

 - ·The Audit Committee may give specific instructions to the Internal Auditing Division as necessary for the effective performance of audit.

 - ·The Audit Committee and the Internal Auditing Division shall share information as appropriate to ensure a system of mutual cooperation.

-- ·Decisions on the key personnel of the Internal Auditing Division must be approved by the Audit Committee.
+- ·Decisions on the key personnel of the Internal Auditing Division shall be made after the resolution at the Audit Committee.

 7-5.
 Risk Committee